 As has been the case for some years, breaches by a DNO of its licence conditions could lead to financial penalties, which Ofgem has stated "will have a proportionate impact on shareholder returns".
-In order to assure compliance with its licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of the approximately 1,550 regulatory obligations contained within the compliance database is currently assigned to 60 responsible managers.
+In order to assure compliance with its licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of the approximately 1,700 regulatory obligations contained within the compliance database is currently assigned to around 60 responsible managers.
 Those responsible managers are required, on a quarterly basis, to review compliance with the relevant obligations that have been assigned to them for certification and report on any perceived risks to the compliance process, which are then addressed.
 The Regulation Manager reports to the board of directors on the outcome of each quarter's exercise.

 A revenue-related issue arose during 2010 in that the adjustment of settlements data by certain suppliers had the effect of distorting the apparent performance of the Company under the losses incentive scheme for the regulatory year ended 31 March 2010.
-Throughout 2011, the Company was engaged with Ofgem, to resolve the complex issues of the Distribution Price Control Review 4 losses incentive arrangements and the impact of electricity supplier data-management programmes.
-Ofgem's decision to approve the Northern Powergrid Group's application to use a revised methodology for the calculation of 2009/10 annual reported losses was sustained throughout 2011 and the Company expects to reach a final conclusion to this issue with Ofgem during 2012.
-In accordance with International Financial Reporting Standards, the Company has not included any recognition of this issue in the accounts.
+Throughout 2012, the Company continued to engage with Ofgem and other industry participants to resolve the complex issues surrounding the losses incentive arrangements for both the current and previous price control periods.
+At the time of finalising these accounts, Ofgem has taken a decision to remove the DPCR5 losses incentive and is consulting on a potential resolution to the issues associated with the Distribution Price Control Review 4 period losses incentive.
+The Company expects to reach a final conclusion to this issue with Ofgem during 2013.
+In accordance with International Financial Reporting Standards, the Company has not included any recognition of this issue in these Accounts.

-Under the new RIIO (revenue = incentives + innovation + outputs) model for regulation that emerged in 2010 from Ofgem's review of energy-network regulatory arrangements, price controls will be set for eight or nine years (rather than five as at present), with provision for a mid-period review of the outputs that network companies are required to deliver and there will be increased involvement for stakeholders.
-As part of the move to RIIO, Ofgem determined in the first quarter of 2011 that it intends to retain a 20-year depreciation profile for existing assets while moving new assets to a 45-year profile.
-The first price control review in electricity distribution under the RIIO framework (known as RIIO-ED1) is expected to be triggered by Ofgem in the first quarter of 2012 and, on conclusion of the process, will set revenues for the period from 2015 to either 2023 or 2024.
+Under the new RIIO (revenue = incentives + innovation + outputs) model for regulation, price controls will be set for eight years (rather than five as at present), with provision for a mid-period review of the outputs that network companies are required to deliver.
+The first price control review in electricity distribution under the RIIO framework (known as RIIO-ED1) was triggered by Ofgem in the first quarter of 2012.
+During the course of 2012, Ofgem has been developing its price control policies and the DNOs will submit their detailed business plans during 2013.
+On conclusion of the process, the Company's revenues will be set for the period from 2015 to 2023.